Our Team

 I've been working as a seamstress & designer for over 10 years.
 My passion for fashion design first emerged when I was a young girl and that love led me into the production of one-of-a-kind, couture evening gowns.
 As a production seamstress, sample maker, and patternmaker, I really love the satisfaction our customers experience when they see the quality of our team's work.
 I'm absolutely thrilled when they recognize the personal care we put into each and every one of our garments.

-Beth Quinn
+Beth Quinn (She/Her)

 Director of Impact